danburonline/parola-chat/doc/how-to-new-ad.md.md

 - Go to https://account.mongodb.com and login/create a new account
 - _Optionally:_ Select an organization and create a new project
-- _Optionally:_ Create a new cluster and select settings that apply to the upcoming campaign.
-I recommend selecting GCP as the cloud provider and selecting a server location close to where the campaign target group is
+- _Optionally:_ Create a new cluster and select settings that apply to the upcoming advertising campaign.
+I recommend selecting GCP as the cloud provider and a server location close to the campaign target group
-- Select a dedicated cluster tier that fits for high-traffic applications and large datasets
+- Select a dedicated cluster tier that fits high-traffic applications and large datasets
 - Preview the pricing and create a name for the cluster (preferably the campaign name)
 - Create a network access for the database as well as a user access (select a username and a strong password)
 - Click on "Connect" on the corresponding new cluster and select "Connect your application".
 Select "NodeJS" as the driver and copy the connection string (save for later)